 If we don't know what the mark of the beast will be, how will we know not to take it?
 Think about it.
 If Jesus Himself said "most people's love will grow cold" in Matthew 24:11-12

 11" Many false prophets will arise and will mislead many.
 12 Because lawlessness is increased, most people's love will grow cold."
 (NASB)

 , how else are we supposed to take that?
-That means that at least 6 out of 10 "Christians" will be affected - maybe more!
+That means that at least 6 out of 10 "Christians" will be affected - and according to the statistics above, maybe far more than that!
 Are you sure it's only the other churches?
 How do you find out for sure - should you ask your pastor?
 There is only one sure way - read the word of God for what it says, preferrably in the original language of the writings.
 If you are not sure, ask for justification.
 Just make sure the justification does not cause contradictions with the word of God.